-The course covers physical topics such as glacial ecosystems and landscapes, hazards, and water and carbon cycles both physical and human topics such as population and resources, changing places, global systems and governance.
+The course covers both physical topics such as coastal landscapes, hazards, and water and carbon cycles, and human topics such as population and environment, changing places, global systems and governance.

 This is a two year course where students have two exams on all the units covered: one physical and one human.